Club: none | Opening: 2012 | Capacity: 16,500 seats

 Over the 2012-13 season, Stadio Is Arena was the continuous subject of controversies mostly related to the safety status of the stadium, and at one point even involving the arrests of Cagliari chairman Cellino and Quartu major Contini over fraud in acquiring the safety certificates.

 Before the season was over, Stadio Is Arenas got closed down and Cagliari moved to Stadio Nereo Rocco in Trieste to play their last few home matches.
-They will start the 2013-14 season at the same stadium before moving back to Stadio Sant’Elia in October 2013.
+They would start the 2013-14 season at the same stadium before moving back to Stadio Sant’Elia in October 2013.

 Stadio Is Arenas is located in the south of Quartu Sant’Elena at only 1.5 kilometres from the Mediterranean coast.
 It lies about 8 kilometres east from Cagliari’s city centre.